 Snout Vent length: 11 cm

 Distinguishing features: One erectable crest.
 Very long limbs.
 Prominent pale stripes along each side of body (dorsolateral) continuous from nose to hips.
-Extremely long tail,
+Extremely long tail, 3 times snout vent length.
+Grey to reddish

 brown, darker blotches may be present.